JinyuanSun/DDGScan/README.md

 To avoid issues caused by pdb file, it is recommended to carefully exam your input file.
 One can use `/path/to/rosetta/main/tools/protein_tools/scripts/clean_pdb.py` to clean pdb.
 However, this script will also renumber pdb file.
+Or you can trust the preprocess in DDGScan to help you.
 During test, some cases failed because of the following problems:

 * Non-canonical amino acid in pdb will cause failure due to lack parameters in all predictors, therefore is not accepted.